Beryllium: Acoustics

+In sound amplification systems, the speed at which sound travels directly affects the resonant frequency of the amplifier, thereby influencing the range of audible high-frequency sounds.
+Beryllium stands out due to its exceptionally high speed of sound propagation compared to other metals.
+This unique property allows beryllium to achieve higher resonant frequencies, making it an ideal material for use as a diaphragm in high-quality loudspeakers.

+Electronics

 Beryllium is a p-type dopant in III-V compound semiconductors.
-It is widely used in materials such as GaAs, AlGaAs, InGaAs and InAlAs grown by molecular beam epitaxy (MBE).
+It is widely used in materials such as GaAs, AlGaAs, InGaAs and InAlAs grown by molecular-beam epitaxy (MBE).
 Cross-rolled beryllium sheet is an excellent structural support for printed circuit boards in surface-mount technology.
 In critical electronic applications, beryllium is both a structural support and heat sink.
 The application also requires a coefficient of thermal expansion that is well matched to the alumina and polyimide-glass substrates.
 The beryllium-beryllium oxide composite "E-Materials" have been specially designed for these electronic applications and have the additional advantage that the thermal expansion coefficient can be tailored to match diverse substrate materials.

-Beryllium oxide is useful for many applications that require the combined properties of an electrical insulator and an excellent heat conductor, with high strength and hardness, and a very high melting point.
+Beryllium oxide is useful for many applications that require the combined properties of an electrical insulator and an excellent heat conductor, with high strength and hardness and a very high melting point.
 Beryllium oxide is frequently used as an insulator base plate in high-power transistors in radio frequency transmitters for telecommunications.
-Beryllium oxide is also being studied for use in increasing the thermal conductivity of uranium dioxide nuclear fuel pellets.
+Beryllium oxide is being studied for use in increasing the thermal conductivity of uranium dioxide nuclear fuel pellets.
 Beryllium compounds were used in fluorescent lighting tubes, but this use was discontinued because of the disease berylliosis which developed in the workers who were making the tubes.

-Healthcare
+Medical applications

 Beryllium is a component of several dental alloys.
+In addition to standard X-ray equipment mentioned in Beryllium § Radiation_windows, in medical imaging equipment, such as CT scanners and mammography machines, beryllium's strength and light weight enhance durability and performance.
+Beryllium is used in analytical equipment for blood, HIV, and other diseases.
+Beryllium alloys are used in surgical instruments, optical mirrors, and laser systems for medical treatments.